ElizabethHarmon/add_cdmarker/README.md

 # add_cdmarker
-LUA script for direct addition of CD markers in Ardour with a keyboard shortcut and while transport is active
+Allows for creation of CD markers using a keyboard shortcut (or one of the action buttons at the top right) in Ardour.
+Useful for while transport is rolling (as an alternative to TAB for generic marker) and for efficient and accurate placement at playhead without having to right-click then left-click on the ruler.